rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

 ## 📦 The final product
-oh wait, did I forget to mention why the name glimpse? glimpse means a quick idea or understanding of what something is like.
+oh wait, did I forget to mention why the name glimpse?

+**glimpse means a quick idea or understanding of what something is like**.

 Here are a few cool features of [Glimpse](https://glimpseapp.netlify.app).